Bourke - Brewarrina

 Bourke - Brewarrina has shown very soft population growth performance across periods assessed by AreaSearch

-Bourke-Brewarrina's population, as of November 2025, is approximately 3,562 people.
-This figure reflects an increase from the 2021 Census, which reported a population of 3,428 people.
-The growth of 134 people (3.9%) is inferred from the estimated resident population of 3,503 in June 2024 and an additional 33 validated new addresses since the Census date.
-This results in a population density ratio of 0.10 persons per square kilometer.
-Bourke-Brewarrina's growth rate of 3.9% since the 2021 census exceeded both the SA3 area (2.6%) and the SA4 region, making it a growth leader in the region.
-Natural growth contributed approximately 68.3% of overall population gains during recent periods.
+Based on AreaSearch's analysis, Bourke-Brewarrina's population is around 3521 as of February 2026.
+This reflects an increase of 93 people (2.7%) since the 2021 Census, which reported a population of 3428 people.
+The change is inferred from the estimated resident population of 3499 from the ABS as of June 2024 and an additional 37 validated new addresses since the Census date.
+This level of population equates to a density ratio of 0.10 persons per square kilometer, providing ample space per person.
+Bourke-Brewarrina's growth of 2.7% since the 2021 census exceeded the SA3 area's growth rate of 2.6%, marking it as a growth leader in the region.
+Population growth was primarily driven by natural growth, contributing approximately 68.3% of overall population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with 2022 as the base year.
-For areas not covered by this data, NSW State Government's SA2 level projections released in 2022 with 2021 as the base year are utilized.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with 2021 as the base year.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-According to these projections, the area's population is expected to decline by 985 persons by 2041.
-However, specific age cohorts like the 85 and over group are projected to increase, with an anticipated growth of 68 people during this period.
+According to this methodology, population is projected to decline by 985 persons by 2041, with an anticipated growth in specific age cohorts led by the 85 and over age group, projected to grow by 68 people.

 Frequently Asked Questions - Population